kodevx/occulto/README.md

 # Occulto

-### A web app which encrypt any text or number using Ceaser cipher.
+### A web app which encrypts/decrypts any text using Ceaser cipher.

 ### Modes of Encryption 🔒
 * Caesar Cipher.
 A  ->  D (Shift by '3')